maawoo/gedixr/docs/quickstart.md

     area2_gdf = result_dict['area2']['gdf']
     ```

+The output GeoParquet file(s) will be saved in the `extracted/` subdirectory with the
+vector file basename included in the filename (e.g.,
+`YYYYMMDDHHMMSS_L2B_1_study_area.parquet` for the single area example above).

 When using multiple vector files, the output dictionary will contain separate entries
-for each area with the following structure:
+for each vector file with the following structure:

 ```python
 {'<Vector Basename>': {'geo': Polygon, 'gdf': GeoDataFrame}}